 Landscape Change A Direct Result Of Natural Gas Industry

-While the natural gas industry continues to grow rapidly in Pennsylvania, the likelihood of negative effects on the landscape is also increasing.
-A report released by the United States Geological Survey (USGS) documented highly detailed patterns of disturbance related to the industry development.
+With the number of natural gas wells growing in Pennsylvania, the likelihood of negative effects on the landscape is also increasing.
+A report released by the United States Geological Survey (USGS) was able to document highly detailed patterns of disturbance related to the industry.

-Potential detrimental consequences for ecosystems and wildlife are a direct result of the construction of well pads, new roads, and pipelines used for natural gas exploration procedures such as hydraulic fracturing.
+Potentially detrimental impacts on ecosystems and wildlife are a direct result of the construction of well pads, roads, and pipelines used for natural gas production and transportation.

 The data will also be used to assess the effects of disturbance and land-cover change on wildlife, water quality, invasive species, and socioeconomic impacts.
 Slonecker said the USGS plans to continue to conduct landscape surveys throughout the northeastern United States.